-ITSE-1346 Database Theory and Design (2-4-3) Introduction to the analysis and utilization of data requirements and organization intro normalized tables using the four normal forms of database design.
+ITSE-1346 Database Theory and Design (2-2-3) Introduction to the analysis and utilization of data requirements and organization intro normalized tables using the four normal forms of database design.
 Prerequisites: ITSE-1329

-ITSE-1350 System Analysis and Design (2-4-3) Comprehensive introduction to the planning, design, and construction of computer information systems using the systems development life cycle and other appropriate design tools.
+ITSE-1350 System Analysis and Design (2-2-3) Comprehensive introduction to the planning, design, and construction of computer information systems using the systems development life cycle and other appropriate design tools.
 Prerequisites: GAME-2359, INEW-2338 ITSE-2349

-ITSE-1359 Introduction to Scripting Languages (2-4-3) Introduction to scripting languages including basic data types, control structures, regular expressions, input/output, and textual analysis.
-Prerequisites: ITSE-1307
+ITSE-1359 Introduction to Scripting Languages (2-2-3) Introduction to scripting languages including basic data types, control structures, regular expressions, input/output, and textual analysis.
+Prerequisites: ITSE-1307 ITSE-1391 Website Development-Group Project (2-4-3) Topics address the development of client websites in a group format.
+Includes site design and development from conception to production.

-ITSE-1392 Special Topics in Computer Programming (2-4-3) Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
+ITSE-1392 Special Topics in Computer Programming (2-2-3) Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
 This course was designed to be repeated multiple times to improve student proficiency.
 Prerequisites: ITSE-2334, ITSE-2317